 Electrodes are distributed along fingers of 12~cm in length, with an effective circumferential coverage of at least 16~cm, with the ability to stretch through the use of Spandex fabric and serpentine traces.
 This geometry was chosen to accommodate a wide range of arm sizes and shapes, particularly for users with muscle atrophy resulting from spinal cord injury.
-By relying on spatially dense HDEMG rather than precise anatomical placement, the sleeve reduces sensitivity to exact positioning and enables robust gesture classification without extensive skin preparation or electrode alignment, supporting rapid daily setup in a home environment.
+Using spatially-dense HDEMG instead of precise anatomical placement as is typical in clinical studies with \ac{EMG}, the sleeve reduces sensitivity to exact positioning and enables robust gesture classification without extensive skin preparation or electrode alignment, supporting rapid daily setup in a home environment.
 A standard alcohol wipe is used to clean the electrodes between sessions.